‘Total chaos’ at lounge event; Merced officer injured, several people arrested

 A Merced police officer was injured and multiple people were arrested early Sunday after “a large melee” at Chandelier’s Hookah Lounge & Smoke Shop on Main Street where police fired at least one round from an “anti riot gun,” the Police Department has confirmed.

-The end of the incident was captured on a cell phone video by Anthony Munoz, a 21-year-old Merced man who was working private security at the event.
+The end of the incident was captured on a cell phone video by Anthony Munoz, a 21-year-old Merced resident who was working security at the event.

 On Sunday, Capt.
 Bimley West said officers went into the lounge at 435 W. Main St. looking for a man wanted on a warrant.
 Details of the warrant were not immediately available.